Nephrolenellus: Description

+Reconstructions of N. multinodus (L), N. genticulatus (R).

 As with most early trilobites, Nephrolenellus has an only thinly calcified exoskeleton.
 Although most of the body is rather flat, the frontal lobe (L4) of the central area of the cephalon (or glabella) is raised, but not bulbous, and does not overlap the border at the front in dorsal view.
-It also has the crescent-shaped eye ridges typical for the earliest trilobites.
+It also has the crescent-shaped ocular lobes typical for the earliest trilobites.
 As part of the Olenellina suborder, Nephrolenellus lacks dorsal sutures.
-Like all other members of the Olenelloidea superfamily, the eye-ridges spring from the back of the frontal lobe (L4) of the glabella.
+Like all other members of the Olenelloidea superfamily, the ocular lobes extend from the back of the frontal lobe (L4) of the glabella.
 Typically for Nephrolenellus the eyeridges are pointing backwards and significantly (45°) outwards (along the tangent between the base and termination).
-The glabella is strongly hourglass-shaped, very much constricted at the second pair of side lobes (L2).
+The glabella is strongly constricted at the second pair of glabellar lobes (L2).
 The furrow between the second and third pair of lobes (S2) is transverse or gently convex anteriorly.
-S3 is pit-like and isolated from furrow defining the glabella (or axial furrow).
-The spine at the outer backside of the cephalon is longer than the most backward lobe of the glabella (also called occipital ring or L0), and it is based at point the cephalon is at its widest.
-The prothorax consist of thirteen segments, and the third segments has enlarged side lobes (or pleural lobes) that each carry trailing spine at the side that is comparable in length to the entire exoskeleton.
+S3 is pit-like and isolated from the furrow defining the glabella (or axial furrow).
+The spine at the outer backside of the cephalon is longer than the most backward lobe of the glabella (also called occipital ring or L0), and it is based at the point the cephalon is at its widest.
+The prothorax consists of thirteen segments, and the third segments are macropleural, each carrying a trailing spine at the side that is comparable in length to the entire exoskeleton.
 It lacks the long axial spine where prothorax ends.
-The portion of the thorax where the pleural lobes are reduced (or opisthothorax) consist of at least 23 segments.
+The portion of the thorax where the pleural lobes are reduced (or opisthothorax) consists of at least 23 segments.